 We first need to check if your transcripts where sent (they may not have been done yet or you may have a hold preventing us from releasing them).
 If they were sent, we need to check when.
 Transcripts take time to get through the mail system-both from our school and their school.
 Once they reach the Admissions Office at the other school, the information needs to be coded into the database for retrieval.
 If they've had sufficient time and the receiving school says they haven't received them, we can send them again.

 - I know it is final exam week but I need my transcripts sent now – why can't you send them?

 We cannot send partial transcripts – they need to include all work.
 Once we start to receive grades for the current semester, some but not all may show on the transcripts.
 By waiting until after finals, it saves you from having to request it twice and us from having to send it twice.

 - Will my credits transfer from Casper College to another institution?

 Most credits will transfer from Casper College to other institutions without a problem.
 Casper College is accredited by the Higher Learning Commission North Central Region.
 However, it is up to the school you are transferring to whether or not they accept your credits from Casper College.

 - How and where do I get my Golden Age card?

 Golden Age Scholar cards are available only in Enrollment Services.
 The student must show proof of identity and residence at Enrollment Services.

 - As a Golden Age Scholarship recipient what classes can I take?

-Golden Age students can take CMSV and credit courses for free.
+Golden Age students can take credit courses for free and CMSV courses for a reduced fee.
 OLLI and CEU courses can be taken but you will be responsible for paying those course fees.